singnet/dev-portal/docs/products/DecentralizedAIPlatform/HaaS/deployment/index.md

-## Step 3: Create and Pay
+## Step 4: Create Deployment

 1. Click **Create** after filling in the required fields
-2. MetaMask will prompt you to confirm the transaction
+2. If applicable, MetaMask will prompt you to confirm the transaction
-3. Approve the FET token payment for your first month of hosting

-The monthly subscription covers:
-- Virtual machine provisioning
-- Daemon deployment and configuration
-- ETCD storage setup
-- SSL certificate management
-- Full-Stack mode: AI service build, deployment, and hosting

-## Step 4: Automatic Configuration
+3. The platform begins provisioning your infrastructure

-Once payment is confirmed, the platform automatically:
+Once the deployment is created, the platform automatically:

 - Provisions dedicated infrastructure
 - Deploys and configures the daemon